Composable Coresets for Constrained Determinant Maximization and Beyond: Preliminaries

-We also say $c$ is a coreset of size $ t$ if $\card{c(V)} \leq t$ for all sets $V$.
-Composable coresets are very versatile; when a composable coreset is designed for a task, they automatically imply efficient streaming and distributed algorithms for the same task.
+If we are further given a matroid $\mathcal{M}=([n], I)$ to satisfy, we additionally require $S$ to be a basis of $\mathcal{M}$ in both sides of the above inequality.
+Finally, we say that $c$ is a coreset of {\em size} $ t$ if $|c(V)| \leq t$ for all sets $V$.
+Composable coresets are very versatile; once a composable coreset is designed for a task, it automatically imples efficient streaming and distributed algorithms for the same task.

-\subsection{Directional height}
+\subsection{Directional Height}